Geetha63/MS-Teams-Scripts/InstalledAPPs/README.md

    [Create new Azure App.](https://docs.microsoft.com/en-us/graph/auth-register-app-v2)

-   [Add following permissions](https://docs.microsoft.com/en-us/graph/notifications-integration-app-registration) to your newly created App.
+   [How to apply permissions to your APP.](https://docs.microsoft.com/en-us/graph/notifications-integration-app-registration) to your newly created App.

+   ##### Required Permissions

 |Permission type	|Permissions (from least to most privileged)|
 |-------|----|